KitwareMedical/SlicerLayerDisplayableManager/Doc/getting_started.md

 ## Defining a custom camera

-If another camera should be used and not the default camera, then the `GetCamera` method can be used to return the camera instance the pipeline should be used.
+If another camera should be used and not the default camera, then the `GetCustomCamera` method can be used to return the camera instance the pipeline should be used.

-* `virtual vtkCamera* GetCamera() const`: Return custom camera or nullptr for default behavior.
+* `virtual vtkCamera* GetCustomCamera() const`: Return custom camera or nullptr for default behavior.

 Pipelines sharing the same camera instance and the same render order will be set to the same renderer.~~~~